Michael L. Ross

 His work has also appeared in Foreign Affairs, Foreign Policy, Harper's, The New York Times, The Los Angeles Times, and been featured in The Washington Post, Newsweek, Financial Times, and many other publications.

 Ross currently serves on the advisory boards of the Revenue Watch Institute, the Natural Resource Charter, and Clean Trade; he was previously a member of the Advisory Group for the World Bank's Extractive Industries Review.
-He is also a member of the Political Instability Task Force and the APSA Task Force on Democracy Audits and Governmental Indicators.
-In December 2012, he was appointed by the Secretary of the Interior to a three-year term on the US Extractive Industries Transparency Initiative, and the UN Sustainable Development Solutions Network Thematic Group on “Good Governance of Extractive and Land Resources.”
+He is also a member of the Political Instability Task Force, the Multi Stakeholder Group of the US Extractive Industries Transparency Initiative, and the UN Sustainable Development Solutions Network Thematic Group on “Good Governance of Extractive and Land Resources.”